senresearch/MatrixLM.jl/README.md

 ## Description

 This package can estimates matrix linear models.
 The core functions to obtain closed-form least squares estimates for matrix linear models.
-Variance shrinkage is adapted from [Ledoit & Wolf (2003)](https://www.sciencedirect.com/science/article/pii/S0927539803000070).
+Variance shrinkage is adapted from Ledoit & Wolf (2003)[^1].

 An extension of `MatrixLM` for applications in high-throughput genetic screens is the [`GeneticScreens`](https://github.com/senresearch/GeneticScreens.jl) package.
 See the associated paper, ["Matrix linear models for high-throughput chemical genetic screens"](http://dx.doi.org/10.1534/genetics.119.302299), and its [reproducible code](https://github.com/senresearch/mlm_gs_supplement) for more details.